PatternsTechGit/PT_ServiceOrientedArchitecture/README.md

 }
 ```

-Now we will create a method **GetLastThreeYearsBalancesById** to get last three years data for generating graph.
+Now we will create a method **GetLastThreeYearsBalancesById** to get last three years data.

 ```csharp
 [HttpGet]